WHY WE DO THIS

-In simple terms, we are a charity food producer making top quality protein based food which we donate to charities who feed people in need.
-The charity is funded by individual donors, corporate supporters and charitable organisations.
+In simple terms, we are a charity food producer making top quality protein based food that we donate to charities who feed people in need.
+The charity is funded by individuals, companies, shoots, trusts and other charitable organisations.
 See how you can help.

 We started by speaking to charities that told us they get a lot of nutritionally low value food – but very little meat and they had little chilling or freezer capacity.
 We knew there were affordable, plentiful and nutritional meat sources available which we could turn into meals and we worked with charities on the product design.

 Currently we have two products, The Country Casserole, a nutritious and warming pheasant casserole and The Country Curry, a mildly spicy partridge curry.

 In our first year we produced 20,408 meals and since inception we have produced over 130,00 meals.
 These meals are donated to those in food poverty either directly to people in need, charities who feed people in need or through amazing charities like FareShare who distribute food nationwide to other charities.
 Please see our page on our recipient charities.

 We wanted to increase our financial sustainability, so, we sell our meals on the basis that for every meal purchased another will be distributed to someone in poverty.
 The charity is not for profit so all money raised from selling our produce goes back to feeding more people in need.
 Currently we sell to supporters, online and are looking at farm shops.
 We also sell or aim to sell at events such as Fairs, Country Shows and Music events.